 Soft tissue is basically any tissue that is not bone, and soft tissue trauma is essentially any type of damage that is causing symptoms such as pain.
 When soft tissue trauma is present in the mouth, signs include hesitating to eat or drink, drooling, and resenting handling of their mouth or face.
 Oral soft tissue trauma is often seen in the lips, tongue, or tonsils.
 One type of trauma is chewing trauma which is when during chewing, tissue gets entrapped between the teeth.
 Mouth burns are also considered soft tissue trauma which can be thermal, chemical, or electric in state.
 To diagnose, dogs will usually be put under anesthesia and the mouth will be examined for the trauma and look for bruising, lacerations, remnants of splinters or abscess, as well as taking the physical symptoms into account.

-Trenchmouth is both extremely uncommon and hard to spot.
+Trench Mouth is both extremely uncommon and hard to spot.
 Extreme gum inflammation (gingivitis), ulceration, and mortality of the tissue covering the mouth define this relatively rare disease in pets.
-The condition first shows itself with reddening and swelling of the gingival margins (gums) and interdental papillae, which is painful, bleeds easily, and can proceed to gum recession.
-Dogs may also show signs of bleeding gums, mouth sores, exposed bone, foul breath, unwillingness or inability to eat, excessive drooling, and bloody saliva.
-The cause of this disease is unclear, although it has been speculated that normal mouth bacteria and other microorganisms might be to blame after a predisposing factor either improves or reduces the mouth's tolerance to infection.
+Trench Mouth first shows itself with reddening and swelling of the gingival margins and interdental papillae, which is painful, bleeds easily, and can proceed to gingival recession.
+The cause of this Trench Mouth is unclear, although it has been speculated that normal mouth bacteria and other microorganisms might be to blame after a predisposing factor either improves or reduces the mouth's tolerance to infection.
 Stress, excessive corticosteroid use, and inadequate diet are all possible causes.
 The dog’s clinical history of progressive oral inflammation is looked at for diagnosis as well as elevations in globulin, fine needle aspirates, and histology.